Paratyphoid fever: Cause

 Paratyphoid fever is caused by any of three serovars of Salmonella enterica subsp. enterica: S. Paratyphi A, S. Paratyphi B (invalid alias S. schottmuelleri), S. Paratyphi C (invalid alias S. hirschfeldii).

 Transmission

 They are usually spread by eating or drinking food or water contaminated with the feces of an infected person.
 They may occur when a person who prepares food is infected.
 Risk factors include poor sanitation as is found among poor crowded populations.
 Occasionally, they may be transmitted by sex.
 Humans are the only animals infected.

 Paratyphoid B

 Paratyphoid B is more frequent in Europe.
 It can present as a typhoid-like illness, as a severe gastroenteritis or with features of both.
 Herpes labialis, rare in true typhoid fever, is frequently seen in paratyphoid B. Rarely a subdural empyema can occur.
 Diagnosis is with isolation of the agent in blood or stool and demonstration of antibodies antiBH in the Widal test.
 The disease responds well to chloramphenicol or co-trimoxazole.

+Salmonella Paratyphi B strains causing paratyphoid fever do not ferment dextrorotatory tartrate.